Full Transcript: 2021 Distinguished Leadership Awards honor bold visionaries in challenging times

 DUA LIPA: Wow.
 Good evening.
 Or, as we say in Kosovo, Mirëmbrama.
 Thank you, Damon, so much for your generous remarks.
 And thank you, Atlantic Council.
 You have been and continue to be a great friend to Kosovo, and it truly is an honor to be here to celebrate the sixtieth anniversary.

 I’m humbled to share the stage with tonight’s honorees: Dr. Bourla, Dr. Türeci, Professor Sahin.
-Thank you so much for everything that you’ve done to help us tackle the COVID pandemic.
+Thank you so much for everything that you’ve done to help us tackle the COVID-19 pandemic.

 Your Excellency Ms. von der Leyen, thank you for your leadership.
 And I can only apologize for the sleepless nights my other country must have caused you during these long and painful Brexit negotiations.